decentralizedlabs/uniswap-v3-price-feed/README.md

 ## Contribute

-This project uses [Foundry](https://github.com/foundry-rs/foundry) as the development framework.
+This project uses [Foundry](https://github.com/foundry-rs/foundry) as development framework.

 ### Merge-to-own

 When a PR is merged, **contributors receive slices granting them a part of the future donations / earnings of the project**.

 Discussion on the slices to be issued can happen on Github or elsewhere.
-Once the PR is merged, the agreed amount of slices is minted to all contributors and maintainers involved.
+Once the PR is merged, the agreed amount of slices is minted to all contributors involved by the [gnosis safe](https://etherscan.io/address/0x71e1c244eF17516bcD1FA65db74F8F4f397e9097) (owned by maintainers).

 Learn how Slice works on the [website](https://slice.so) or ask questions on [Discord](https://discord.gg/c7puDHjgMU).